ga4gh/vrs/README.md

     cd docs
     make clean watch &

 Then, open `docs/build/html/index.html`.
 The above make command should build docs when source changes.
 (Some types of changes require recleaning and building.)

 ## Testing

 The VRS repo contains two kinds of tests.
-Basic smoketests in `tests/` ensure that the schema is parsable and works with certain tools.
+Basic smoke tests in `tests/` ensure that the schema is parsable and works with certain tools.
 These tests provide a basic sanity check during development.

 Validation tests (in `validation/`) provide language-neutral tests for those implementing tools with VRS.

-### Using smoketests

-To run smoketests:
+To run the smoke tests:

     make test